 Solid state drives are based on flash memories with different level of NAND memories.
 The table below will give us a quick review of technologies those are available in the market now.

-In SSD the scope of improvement is not matured yet, manufactures are bringing advanced technologies and efficient manufacturing techniques everyday to improve the life and performance of their drive.
+In SSD the scope of improvement is not matured yet, manufacturers are bringing advanced technologies and efficient manufacturing techniques every day to improve the life and performance of their drive.

 SSD Endurance MTBF (Reliability):